awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-summarization-appsync-stepfn/README.md

 ## Overview

-This construct provides a gen-ai summarization implementation using AWS Appsync and AWS Step function.
+This construct provides a gen-ai summarization implementation using AWS Appsync ,Amazon EventBridge, AWS Step function and AWS Lambda.

 Here is a minimal deployable pattern definition: